Siddharath-Malavalli-Nagesh/Project_Demonstration/README.md

 python validate.py

-NOTE - current api key in dotenv is already expired and is now just a dummy , please replace with your new api key
+NOTE - current api key in dotenv is already expired and is just a dummy , please replace with your new api key in .env root in this format -
+GEMINI_API_KEY="APIKEYHEREWITHOUTQUOTES"

 ## Overview